boinger/puppet-mediawiki/README.md

 To access the first of the newly created MediaWiki instances, enter (http://www.myawesomesite.com/my_wiki1) in your browser.

+### First tasks

+You should first create a user (with a good password, because you'll be an admin).

+Now log out and log back in as username: 'admin' password: 'puppet'.  **Change the admin password ASAP.**

+Then go to http://myawesomesite.com/my_wiki1/Special:UserRights and make your newly created user an 'administrator' and 'bureaucrat'.

 ## Preconditions

 Since puppet cannot automatically ensure that all parent directories of a